version-central/ext-magento1/README.md

 Afterwards open `System > Configuration > General > VersionCentral` in your Magento backend and add your application token from the VersionCentral project.
 After saving the configuration, information should appear for your application in the VersionCentral dashboard.

+**Note:** Ensure that your Magento cronjob is configured and running correctly.

 ## Contact

 If you have any problems or suggestions, just email us at [versioncentral@k10r.de](mailto:versioncentral@k10r.de).